hgh-bibliophile/Nova-CLI/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `npcs-*`), install it to your project using `npm install --save-dev npcs-PLUGINNAME`, and npcs will pick it up automatically.
+To load a particular plugin (which has to start with `nova-*`), install it to your project using `npm install --save-dev nova-PLUGINNAME`, and nova will pick it up automatically.